 If you choose not to get the vaccine, you increase your risk of illness from COVID-19.

-Rapid development and testing were possible because of teamwork among scientists, clinicians, and public health workers.
-These same groups are continuing to work closely together to monitor long-term safety and immune responses.
+Teamwork among scientists, clinicians, and public health workers made rapid development and testing possible.
+These same groups continue to work together to monitor long-term safety and immune responses.

-More research is needed to understand how long immunity lasts and whether someone who had the vaccine and gets infected might still be able to transmit the virus to others.
-Also, it will likely take several months, perhaps more than a year, before everyone can get the vaccine.
+More research is needed to understand how long immunity lasts and whether someone who had the vaccine and gets infected can transmit the virus to others.
+Also, it will likely take several months, maybe more than a year, before everyone can get the vaccine.